Find a Resource

 Whom does Mentor-Connect help?

-Two-year colleges that have not received an NSF ATE grant in the past seven years (or ever) participating in an annual cohort of prospective grantees receive the most help.
+Two-year institutions and faculty that have not received an NSF ATE grant participating in an annual cohort of prospective grantees receive the most help.
 Mentoring and assistance are also available if you are seeking a second ATE project grant or if you are re-working a declined first or second project proposal for re-submission.
 Mentor-Connect webinars, tutorials, checklists, technical assistance and other resources are freely available to all prospective grantees.

 How can a new-to-ATE college apply to participate in the next Mentor-Connect cohort for mentoring and technical assistance?

 Applications are available year round.
 Beginning July 1, Mentor-Connect personnel will start reviewing applications to begin the selection process for the following year’s cohort of prospective grantees.
-The deadline for applying is usually the second Friday of October.
+The deadline for applying is usually the first Friday of November.
 For more information, click here.

 Why apply for Mentor-Connect cohort mentoring?